mary18lee/P.I.R.A.N.H.A./README.md

 ### How to Use
 ## Target Audience
+We would also like to expaand our audiences as we program it for the users that has been having problem on not catching or even getting a justice on their stolen identities and personal informations.
+Aswell as the fake transactions of name, password and personal bank accounts, the value and examples provided in our program is intended to be a widely solution on online underhand transfer.

 ## Focus Areas
 This repository aims to give understanding on how Detecting Phishing Websites works.